 - Deranged Marriage (Random House, 2012)

-Judy has studied Exercise & Health and Fitness, Biology and Psychology as well as macrobiotic cooking and Food as Medicine.
-Her sensible balanced approach to food, diet and health, together with her understanding of people and how to motivate makes her the perfect food coach and an inspiring presenter.
-The Food Coach cookbook was published in 2004 and her latest publication, Read the Label, a book on deciphering the nutritional labels on food packaging, was published by Random House.
+Judy Davie studied Exercise & Health and Fitness, Biology and Psychology as well as macrobiotic cooking and Food as Medicine.
+Her sensible balanced approach to food, diet and health, together with her understanding of people and how to motivate them makes her the perfect food coach and an inspiring presenter. www.thefoodcoach.com.au

-Louisa Deasey is a Melbourne-based author who has published widely including work in Overland, Vogue, Stylus Poetry Journal and The Saturday Age.
-Her first memoir, Love and Other U-Turns, was nominated for the Nita B. Kibble Award for women writers.
-Her new memoir is forthcoming from Scribe.
+Louisa Deasey is a Melbourne-based author who has published widely, including work in Overland, Vogue, Stylus Poetry Journal and The Saturday Age.
+Her first memoir, Love and Other U-Turns, was nominated for the Nita B. Kibble Award for women writers. www.louisadeasey.com

 - Untitled (Scribe, forthcoming 2018)